Aleksandr Solzhenitsyn: On post-Soviet Russia

-In some of his later political writings, such as Rebuilding Russia (1990) and Russia in Collapse (1998), Solzhenitsyn criticized the oligarchic excesses of the new Russian democracy, while opposing any nostalgia for Soviet Communism.
+In some of his later political writings, such as Rebuilding Russia (1990) and Russia in Collapse (1998), Solzhenitsyn criticized the oligarchic excesses of the new Russian democracy, while opposing any nostalgia for Soviet communism.
 He defended moderate and self-critical patriotism (as opposed to extreme nationalism).
-He also urged for local self-government similar to what he had seen in New England town meetings and in the cantons of Switzerland.
+He also urged local self-government similar to what he had seen in New England town meetings and in the cantons of Switzerland.
 He also expressed concern for the fate of the 25 million ethnic Russians in the "near abroad" of the former Soviet Union.

-In an interview with Joseph Pearce, Solzhenitsyn was asked whether he felt that the socioeconomic theories of E.F.
-Schumacher were, "the key to society rediscovering its sanity".
+In an interview with Joseph Pearce, Solzhenitsyn was asked whether he felt that the socioeconomic theories of E. F. Schumacher were, "the key to society rediscovering its sanity".
 He replied, "I do believe that it would be the key, but I don't think this will happen, because people succumb to fashion, and they suffer from inertia and it is hard to them to come round to a different point of view."

 Solzhenitsyn refused to accept Russia's highest honor, the Order of St. Andrew, in 1998.
 Solzhenitsyn later said: "In 1998, it was the country's low point, with people in misery; ...
 Yeltsin decreed I be honored the highest state order.
 I replied that I was unable to receive an award from a government that had led Russia into such dire straits."
 In a 2003 interview with Joseph Pearce, Solzhenitsyn said: "We are exiting from communism in a most unfortunate and awkward way.
 It would have been difficult to design a path out of communism worse than the one that has been followed."

 In a 2007 interview with Der Spiegel, Solzhenitsyn expressed disappointment that the "conflation of 'Soviet' and 'Russian'", against which he spoke so often in the 1970s, had not passed away in the West, in the ex-socialist countries, or in the former Soviet republics.
 He commented, "The elder political generation in communist countries is not ready for repentance, while the new generation is only too happy to voice grievances and level accusations, with present-day Moscow [as] a convenient target.
 They behave as if they heroically liberated themselves and lead a new life now, while Moscow has remained communist.
 Nevertheless, I dare [to] hope that this unhealthy phase will soon be over, that all the peoples who have lived through communism will understand that communism is to blame for the bitter pages of their history."

 In 2008, Solzhenitsyn praised Putin, saying Russia was rediscovering what it meant to be Russian.
 Solzhenitsyn also praised the Russian president Dmitry Medvedev as a "nice young man" who was capable of taking on the challenges Russia was facing.